-Per share \$ 0.13 Total \$ 3,575,000
+Per share \$ 0.13 Total \$ 3.575 5.000

 Shares sold by the underwriters to the public will initially be offered at the initial public offering price set forth on the cover of this prospectus supplement.
-In addition, the underwriters may receive from purchasers of the shares normal brokerage commissions in amounts agreed with such purchasers.
 Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$0.13 per share from the initial public offering price.
 If all the shares are not sold at the initial public offering price, the representatives may change the offering price and the other selling terms.